Graphic image of students being productive

 $1,000 Student Tuition Prize Draw

-Throughout Career Month (Nov 1 -30) enter every time you attend a UM Career Services workshop or event, you will be entered for a chance to win $1,000 towards your tuition.
-This draw continues again on January 17 and 18, for annual UM Career Fair where you can enter again if you attend.
+Throughout Career Month (Nov 4 -29) every time you attend a UM Career Services workshop or event you will be entered for a chance to win $1,000 towards your tuition.
+This draw continues again on January 22 & 23 at the annual UM Career Fair where you can enter again if you attend.

-This tuition prize is organized by and provided by UM Alumni Relations.
+This tuition prize is provided by the UM Alumni Association.

 Click the heading below for complete contest rules.